 Day Trips from Zadar – Kornati Islands

-Zadar is ideally situated for visiting another of Croatia’s national parks, the Kornati Islands.
+Zadar is ideally situated for visiting another of Croatia’s national parks, the Kornati Islands (pictured below).
 However, due to the protected (as well as isolated) nature of the islands, they do need to be visited with an organised excursion as there’s no ferries to the islands.

 Because they are relatively close to the mainland, it’s easy to simply enquire at a local agency for details; alternatively, you can pre-book a tour with Viator – their Kornati National Park Full-Day Trip from Zadar gives you an opportunity to visit the islands, including visiting a traditional village and time for swimming.
 You’ll also visit Telascica Nature Park, on Dugi Otok, and its salt lake.